Tomb of Rabbi Shimon bar Yochai: Chai rotel liquid refreshment gift

 Another custom at the tomb of Rabbi Shimon bar Yochai is the giving of Ḥai Rotel (ח״י רוטל).
-The Hebrew letters chet and yod are the gematria (numerical equivalent) of 18.
+The Hebrew letters Heth and yodh are the gematria (numerical equivalent) of 18.
 Rotel is a liquid measure of about 3 litres.
 Thus, 18 rotels equals 54 litres or about 13 gallons.
 It is popularly believed that if one donates or offers 18 rotels of liquid refreshment (grape juice, wine, soda or even water) to those attending the celebrations at bar Yochai's tomb on Lag BaOmer, then the giver will be granted miraculous salvation.

-According to Taamei Minhagim, many childless couples found success with this segula (propitious practice).
-This practice was also endorsed by Rabbi Ovadia miBartenura and The Shelah HaKadosh.
-The Bobover Rav, Ben Zion Halberstam sent a letter from Poland to his Chassidim in Israel asking them to donate chai rotel in Meron on this holy day on behalf of a couple that did not have children.
+According to the Ta'amei HaMinhagim, many childless couples found success with this segula (propitious practice).
+The Bobover rebbe, Ben Zion Halberstam, sent a letter from Poland to his followers in Mandatory Palestine asking them to donate chai rotel in Meron on this holy day on behalf of a couple that did not have children.
 Several local organizations solicit donations of chai rotel and hand out the drinks on the donor's behalf in Meron on Lag BaOmer.
 Nine months after Lag BaOmer, the Ohel Rashbi organization even invites couples who prayed at the tomb and had a child to come back to Meron to celebrate the births.

 Incidents

 1911 collapse

 On 15 May 1911, eleven people were killed when a crowd of about 10,000 filled the compound and a railing of a nearby balcony collapsed.
-About 100 people fell from a height of roughly seven meters to the ground below, the deaths of seven were determined at the scene and of four others in the days following the incident.
+About 100 people fell from a height of roughly seven metres to the ground below; the deaths of seven were determined at the scene and of four others in the days following the incident.
 There were 40 injured.